 Seniors failing Religion courses must review policy on remedial work and graduation (see previously outlined policy on Graduation Policy regarding Senior Religion).
-Underclassmen failing Religion courses must complete a make-up packet designed by the teacher of the course.
-The teacher sets the due dates for packet completion.
+Underclassmen failing Religion courses must complete the course in summer school.

 ON-LINE COURSES: Courses are offered as enrichment to the KCHS curriculum and may not be used to replace or substitute for a KCHS course.
 A course may not be taken as a steppingstone to a course offered at KCHS but may be taken as a course beyond what is offered.
 These courses do NOT count toward KCHS credit or the KCHS GPA and are not generally listed on the KCHS transcript.
 Any student considering an online course must meet with his/her counselor in the preceding spring to discuss the situation.
 It is the responsibility of the student to check with individual colleges to ensure that they will accept the specific on-line course credit.